omgupta7352/Gobuddy/README.md

 ## Demo

-You can try out the BlogSphere live [here](https://blogsphere-k6xl.onrender.com/).
+You can try out the GoBuddy live [here](https://gobuddy-x79s.onrender.com/).

 ## Technologies Used